 If it’s your first time to NZ, you should 100% stay in Queenstown.
 You will be close to all the activities, bars, restaurants and shopping.

-In Queenstown, we stayed at the beautiful BreakFree The Waterfront in a huge 2-bedroom lake view apartment.
-What a treat!
-I would highly recommend looking into apartment style accommodation.
-Keep those pennies in your pocket for après beers and make use of the kitchen facilities 🙂
+Regardless of whether you’re travelling in a group, as a duo or solo, I would highly recommend looking into apartment style accommodation.
+Even if it is a studio apartment.
+The key is the kitchenette!
+We want to keep those pennies in your pocket for après beers and make use of the kitchen facilities ☺️

 Where Should I Ski?